jindasy/git-commands/README.md

 ## Favorites

-command to restore file in staging area is very useful when you add wrong file to staging area and don't want to commit it.
+Command to restore file in staging area is very useful when you add wrong file to staging area and don't want to commit it.
 ```
 git restore --staged <file>
 ```